ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 SCTs are not elligible to be submitted to an Auditor of Last Resort - therefore, it is more important that they be resolved to STHs and reported via SCT feedback.
 If fetching an inclusion proof regurally fails for a particular SCT, one can require it be reported more times than normal via SCT Feedback before becomning elligible for deletion.

-Before an item is made elligible for deletion by a client, the client could aim to make it difficult for a point-in-time attacker to flush the pool by not making an item ellgible for deletion until the client has moved networks (as seen by either the local IP address, or a report-back giving the client it's observed remote IP address), and/or until a specified time interval has passed.
-This strategy could be employed always, or only when the client has disabled proof fetching and/or the auditor of last resort - as those two mechanisms when used together will enable a client to report most attacks.
+Before an item is made elligible for deletion by a client, the client could aim to make it difficult for a point-in-time attacker to flush the pool by not making an item ellgible for deletion until the client has moved networks (as seen by either the local IP address, or a report-back providing the client with it's observed public IP address).
+The HTTPS client could also require reporting over a timespan - e.g. it must be reported at least N time, M weeks apart.
+This strategy could be employed always, or only when the client has disabled proof fetching and the auditor of last resort - as those two mechanisms (when used together) will enable a client to report most attacks.

 Before an item is made elligible for deletion by a server, the server could aim to make it difficult for an attacker to flush the pool by requiring release of the record to a diversity of IP addresses.
 The server could attempt to do so by recording the client IP addresses a STH or SCT was released to - perhaps continually XORing the IP address into a uint32, while incrementing a counter.
 Once the counter reaches a minimum number, and the IP address tracker has a Hamming Weight of 16 +/- 2 - the record is now elligible for deletion.
 (It is not deleted immediately, because this would be a predictable algorithm, but the entry becomes elligible and will have the deletion algorithm run).
 But with the availability of anonyminity networks and globally active attackers - it is not clear if this approach adds anything beyond complexity.